dooont/java_final_project/README.md

 );
 ```

-## How to Play
+## 🎯 How to Play

-1. Launch the game and choose your desired mode
+1. 🚀 Launch the game and choose your desired mode
-2. In single-player, aim for the highest score possible
+2. 🏅 In single-player, aim for the highest score possible
-3. In multiplayer, compete against another player in real-time
+3. 🥇 In multiplayer, compete against another player in real-time
-4. Click green moles to earn points, avoid red ones
+4. 🖱️ Click green moles to earn points, avoid red ones
-5. After the game, top scorers can enter their initials
+5. 🏆 After the game, top scorers can enter their initials

-6. In multiplayer, optionally join the post-game chat room
+---

+👨‍💻 Happy Mole Whacking! 🐹